SoftBank CEO set to announce $100 bn US investment

 The head of Japan's SoftBank is set to announce plans on Monday to invest $100 billion in the United States over the next four years, a spokesperson for US President-elect Donald Trump's transition team told AFP.

-SoftBank's billionaire chief executive Masayoshi Son and trump are expected to jointly announce the planned investment at the president-elect's Mar-a-Lago residence in Florida later in the day, according to US media reports.
+SoftBank's billionaire chief executive Masayoshi Son and trump are expected to jointly announce the planned investment at the president-elect's Mar-a-Lago residence in Florida, according to US media reports.

+The money committed by the Japanese behemoth could create 100,000 jobs focused on artificial intelligence and emerging technologies, the Wall Street Journal reported.

 SoftBank did not immediately respond to a request for comment.